vmware-samples/vmware-architecture-migration-tool/wiki/Script_Usage.md

 Required          | false
 ```

-## smtpUseSsl
+## ignoreVmTools
-Switch that will enable secure smtp.
+Switch that will cause the script to ignore the pre and post migration VM tools state when a migration [action](#action) is specified.
+If not selected, the script will only start the migration IF VMware tools is running and will only successfully complete IF VMware tools is running after the migration completes.
 ```
 Input type        | Switch
 Required          | false
 ```

-## ignoreVmTools
+## ignoreTags
-Switch that will cause the script to ignore the pre and post migration VM tools state when a migration [action](#action) is specified.
-If not selected, the script will only start the migration IF VMware tools is running and will only successfully complete IF VMware tools is running after the migration completes.
+Switch that will cause the script to ignore the [tag validation](./Script_Prerequisites.md#vcenter-tags) that occurs on each VM before each migration [action](#action) job.
 ```
 Input type        | Switch
 Required          | false